PixelRevived/official_devices/API/instructions/nabu.md

 - Download ROM file to your computer
 - Reboot the device to recovery
 - On your phone [which is in recovery mode], Apply update > Apply from ADB
-- Flash the ROM through ADB sideload by running "adb sideload <path/to/rom.zip>" in terminal
+- Flash the ROM through ADB sideload by running `adb sideload <path/to/rom.zip>` in terminal
 - Flash firmware through ADB sideload by running "adb sideload <path/to/fw.zip>" in terminal
 - Reboot and voila!